-- 1 class team final; - 2 C++ Concepts: DefaultConstructible, MoveConstructible, MoveAssignable, Destructible - 3 constexpr intrank_t team::color_none; - A constant used to specify that the calling process of split() will not be a member of any subteam.
-This constant is guaranteed to have a negative value. - 5 bool team::is_active() const; - Returns whether or not this team is active.
-A team is active if both the following hold: - It was created as a fundamental team, via team::split() with a color argument other than team::color_none, via team::create() with a non-empty sequence, or as the target of move construction or move assignment from an active team. - It has not subsequently been passed as an argument to the move constructor or move assignment operator, nor had its state destroyed by a call to team::destroy(). - UPC++ progress level: none
+- 1 class team final; - 2 C++ Concepts: DefaultConstructible, MoveConstructible, MoveAssignable, Destructible - 3 constexpr intrank_t team::color_none; - 4 A constant used to specify that the calling process of split() will not be a member of any subteam.
+This constant is guaranteed to have a negative value. - 5 bool team::is_active() const; - 6 Returns whether or not this team is active.
+A team is active if both the following hold: - It was created as a fundamental team, via team::split() with a color argument other than team::color_none, via team::create() with a non-empty sequence, or as the target of move construction or move assignment from an active team. - It has not subsequently been passed as an argument to the move constructor or move assignment operator, nor had its state destroyed by a call to team::destroy(). - September 30, 2022 LBNL-2001480

 '''

-intrank_t team::rank_n() const;
+9 intrank_t team::rank_n() const;

-11

-Precondition: this->is active().

-12

-Returns the number of ranks in the given team.

-13

-UPC++ progress level: none

-intrank_t team::rank_me() const;

-15

-Precondition: this->is active().

-16

-Returns the rank of the calling process in the given team.

-17

-UPC++ progress level: none

-intrank_t team::operator[](intrank_t peer_index) const;

-19

-Precondition: this->is active(). peer index >= 0 and peer index <

-rank n().

-20

-Returns the rank in the world() team of the process with rank peer index in

-this team.

-21

-UPC++ progress level: unspecified between none and internal

-22 intrank_t team::from_world(intrank_t world_index) const;

-intrank_t team::from_world(intrank_t world_index,

-intrank_t otherwise) const;

-23

-Precondition: this->is active(). world index >= 0 and world index <

-world().rank n().
-For the single-argument overload, the process with rank

-world index in the world() team must be a member of this team.

-24

-Returns the rank in this team of the process with rank world index in the

-world() team.
-For the two-argument overload, if that process is not a member

-of this team then the value of otherwise is returned.

 '''

+'''

+Precondition: this->is_active().

+'''

+11 Returns the number of ranks in the given team.

+12 intrank_t team::rank_me() const;

+- 13 Precondition: this->is_active(). - 14 Returns the rank of the calling process in the given team.

+15 intrank_t team::operator[](intrank_t peer_index) const;

-UPC++ progress level: unspecified between none and internal
+- 16 Precondition: this->is_active(). peer_index >= 0 and peer_index < rank_n(). - 17 Returns the rank in the world() team of the process with rank peer_index in this team. - 18 UPC++ progress level: unspecified between none and internal

+- 20 Precondition: this->is_active(). world_index >= 0 and world_index < world().rank_n().
+For the single-argument overload, the process with rank world_index in the world() team must be a member of this team. - Returns the rank in this team of the process with rank world_index in the world() team.
+For the two-argument overload, if that process is not a member of this team then the value of otherwise is returned. - 22 UPC++ progress level: unspecified between none and internal

-- 26 team team::split(intrank_t color, intrank_t key) const; - This function is collective (§12.1) over this (i.e. the parent) team, the team must be active, and the master persona (§10.5.1) must appear in the persona stack of the calling thread. - Splits the given team into subteams based on the color and key arguments. - If color == team::color_none, the return value is an inactive team. - Otherwise, all processes that call the function with the same color value will be separated into the same subteam.
+23 team team::split(intrank_t color, intrank_t key) const;

+- 24 This function is collective (\$12.1) over this (i.e. the parent) team, the team must be active, and the master persona (\$10.5.1) must appear in the persona stack of the calling thread. - 25 Precondition: color >= 0 || color == team::color_none - 26 Splits the given team into subteams based on the color and key arguments. - 27 If color == team::color_none, the return value is an inactive team. - Otherwise, all processes that call the function with the same color value will be separated into the same subteam.
 Ranks in the same subteam will be numbered according to their position in the sequence of sorted key values.
 If two callers specify the same combination of color and key, their relative ordering in the subteam will be the same as in the parent team.
-The return value is the team representing the calling process's new subteam, and the resulting team is active. - 32 C++ memory ordering: With respect to all threads participating in this collective and passing a color that is not team::color_none, all evaluations which are sequenced-before their respective thread's invocation of this call will have a happens-before relationship with all evaluations sequenced after the call. - UPC++ progress level: user
+The return value is the team representing the calling process's new subteam, and the resulting team is active. - 29 C++ memory ordering: With respect to all threads participating in this collective and passing a color that is not team::color_none, all evaluations which are sequenced-before their respective thread's invocation of this call will have a happens-before relationship with all evaluations sequenced after the call. - 30 UPC++ progress level: user

 '''

-template < typename Iter>
+31 template < typename Iter >

 team team::create(Iter begin, Iter end) const;

-template < typename Iter>
+template < typename Iter >

 team team::create(Iter begin, Iter end, size_t count) const;

-template < typename Container>
+template < typename Container >

 team team::create(const Container &c) const;

 '''